eclipse-cyclonedds/cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Continuous Integration [2.iv]

-Pull requests are required to pass all tests in the CI system prior to merging, unless Committers consider there is sufficient evidence that a failure is the result of a mishap unrelated to the change.
+Pull requests are required to pass all tests in the CI system before merging, unless Committers consider there is sufficient evidence that a failure is the result of a mishap unrelated to the change.
 Cyclone DDS CI results are [public](https://dev.azure.com/eclipse-cyclonedds/cyclonedds/_build) and cover x64 and x86 platforms running Linux, macOS and Windows:

 - Ubuntu 20.04 with gcc 10